Yusux/ZJUCNCourse-Socket/Readme.md

 Package Type is defined as follows:

-- BLANK(0): The packet is used to fill the blank.
+- HEARTBEAT(0): The packet is used to fill the HEARTBEAT.
-  - NOT USED.
+  - packge index is 0.
+  - Sender ID is self ID.
+  - Receiver ID is target host ID.
 - CONNECT(1): The packet is used to connect to the socket server.
   - Sender ID is initialized to 0.
   - Receiver ID is initialized to Server ID (0).